 - 5:45 PM: Pre-ritual Brief

-The Rite will start at 6:30 PM.
+- 6:30 PM Ritual start.
 Participants may want to bring a candle in glass as Samhain tends to be ‘very’ dark.
-It is the full moon however the moon won’t be high in the sky until much later.

 Lore of the Season

-Our Prayer for this year’s Rite is: TBA (we are working on it)
+Our Prayer for this year’s Rite is: Honoring the Sacrifices of the Fallen

 Deities of the Occasion

 This year we will be honoring the ancestors as our primary honorees in true Samhain fashion.
-We have lost so many in the last few years.
-On this night we remember those who left their mark of our hearts and souls.
+However the overall pantheon of the rite will be Continental Celtic in honor of the WWI fallen.
+On this night we remember those who left their mark of our hearts, souls, and history.
 We speak to them and tell them we have not forgotten them.

-We will have a large altar set up.
-We encourage the folk to bring representations of their dead if they choose and small candle(s) in glass if they choose to light a candle for their dead.
+There will be altar set up for the folk to light candles to the dead.
+The folk may bring representations of their dead if they choose and small candle(s) in glass if they choose to light a candle for their dead.
 We have some tea light holders but not enough for everyone and you will surely want to take your candle home and place it on your own altar.
-After the primary invocations, there will be time for the folk to come up in twos to light candles while the folks sing “Mothers and Fathers of Old”

 Important note: Oaths are serious business.
 It is highly recommended that if you make an Oath to any of the Deities present that you keep to them.
 We ask that any planned Oaths be done at CedarLight rituals only with prior consultation with the Chief Liturgist, as it affects community and the ritual as a whole.
 Contact email@example.com if you are considering an oath.